 EMBRAER LEGACY 500: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 20.24 meters 66 feet 5 inches length 20.52 meters 67 feet 4 inches height 6.73 meters 22 feet 1 inch max cruise speed Mach 0.82 service ceiling 14,000 meters 46,000 feet range 5,555 kilometers 3,450 MI / 3,000 NMI _____________________ _________________ _______________________

 In 2007, along with the Legacy 500 announcement, EMBRAER also announced development of the "Legacy 450", which is effectively the same as the Legacy 500 but reduced in length from 20.52 meters (67 feet 4 inches) to 19.15 meters (62 feet 10 inches), with passenger capacity accordingly reduced to from 7 to 9 passengers.
 EMBRAER was hoping to introduce both at the same time, but the Legacy 450 schedule has slipped about a year behind that of the Legacy 500.
-First flight of the Legacy 450 was on 28 December 2013, with initial customer deliveries late in 2014.BACK_TO_TOP
+First flight of the Legacy 450 was on 28 December 2013, with with certification in 2015, and initial customer deliveries late in that year.

 * EMBRAER is now working on a next-generation twin-engine military cargolifter, the "KC-390".
 The aircraft was announced in 2007 as the "C-390", to be derived from the EMBRAER 190; as initially envisioned, it would use the wings, tail, engines and avionics of the E190 along with a new fuselage, providing a maximum payload of 19 tonnes (21 tons) -- placing the C-390 in the payload range of the popular Lockheed Martin C-130 Hercules.
 The primary target customer was the FAB.